openvinotoolkit/openvino/docs/ops/reduction/ReduceMin_1.md

 **Category**: *Reduction*

-**Short description**: *ReduceMin* operation performs reduction with finding the minimum value, on a given input `data`, along dimensions specified by `axes` input.
+**Short description**: *ReduceMin* operation performs the reduction with finding the minimum value on a given input `data` along dimensions specified by `axes` input.

 **Detailed Description**

-*ReduceMin* operation performs reduction with finding the minimum value, on a given input `data`, along dimensions specified by `axes` input.
+*ReduceMin* operation performs the reduction with finding the minimum value on a given input `data` along dimensions specified by `axes` input.
 Each element in the output is calculated as follows:

     output[i0, i1, ..., iN] = min[j0, ..., jN](x[j0, ..., jN]))

-where indices i0, ..., iN run through all valid indices for input `data` and finding the minimum value `min[j0, ..., jN]` has `jk = ik` for those dimensions `k` that are not in the set of indices specified by `axes` input.
+where indices i0, ..., iN run through all valid indices for input `data`, and finding the minimum value `min[j0, ..., jN]` has `jk = ik` for those dimensions `k` that are not in the set of indices specified by `axes` input.

 Particular cases:

-1. If `axes` is an empty list, then *ReduceMin* corresponds to identity operation.
+1. If `axes` is an empty list, *ReduceMin* corresponds to the identity operation.
-2. If `axes` contains all dimensions of input `data`, a single reduction value is calculated for entire input tensor.
+2. If `axes` contains all dimensions of input `data`, a single reduction value is calculated for the entire input tensor.

 **Attributes**

 * *keep_dims*

-  * **Description**: If set to `true` it holds axes that are used for reduction.
-For each such axis, output dimension is equal to 1.
+  * **Description**: If set to `true`, it holds axes that are used for the reduction.
+For each such axis, the output dimension is equal to 1.
   * **Range of values**: `true` or `false`
   * **Type**: `boolean`
   * **Default value**: `false`